 Together the church and the school seek to have a positive influence on the local area, and we have shared values of welcoming and respecting every member of our community as a child of God.
 The church and the School have a very close working relationship and that is something that the church is very keen to ensure continues well into the future.
 We feel it’s important to offer a fun, relaxed, and engaging experience of Church and Faith to the children of The Dassett.

 In Church of England schools, collective worship helps to build a strength in the school community and to develops learners ’understanding of Anglican traditions and practice.

-In Church schools the school community gathers daily for an act of Christian collective worship.
+In church schools the school community gathers daily for an act of Christian collective worship.
 This may be as a full school or in smaller class groups.
-I have a passion for children’s ministry and delight I leading Collective Worship every week throughout the term, as well as leading school services in church for festivals or special celebrations.
-When possible this includes a children’s communion service at school twice a year which the children enjoy.
+We are lucky enough to have church representation, through Sue Taylor, who leads Collective Worship every week, throughout the year.
+As well as this, the local church helps us by leading school services in church for festivals or special celebrations.
+When possible we have a children’s communion service at school twice a year which the children enjoy.